VAX 9000: ECL

 ECL's density was lower, and its feature sizes were about a generation behind CMOS.
 This meant that the machine would require a much larger number of individual chips, along with a huge number of inter-chip connections.
-The inter-chip wiring proliferation was proportional to the massive pin count increase required by modern machines’ address space growth.
 In 1980, Gene Amdahl formed Trilogy Systems to solve problems in high-performance ECL-based mainframe production.
 Trilogy's developments included a new inter-chip connection system using copper conductors embedded in polyimide insulation to produce a thin-film with extremely dense wiring.

 In 1984, DEC licensed parts of Trilogy's technologies and began development of practical versions of these concepts at their Hudson Fab.
 This was the birth of the 9000 project.
-In contrast to Trilogy's goal of introducing their own plug-compatible mainframes and competing with IBM directly, DEC would use similar technology to produce a VAX outperforming IBM's offerings at a lower price point.
+In contrast to Trilogy's goal of introducing plug-compatible mainframes and competing with IBM directly, DEC wanted to use similar technology to produce a VAX outperforming IBM's offerings at a lower price point.
 Trilogy's wiring technologies were used to create card-sized "multi-chip units" (MCUs) working together like earlier multi-card CPU designs.
 In the final design, 13 MCUs formed the CPU.

 Initially, the system required water cooling to meet its performance goals, leading to the codename Aquarius, the water-bearer.
-During development, a newly introduced air cooling system replaced water cooling.
-The air-cooled version was codenamed Aridus, for "dry".
+A low-end version would be air-cooled, codenamed Aridus, for "dry".
 (Note: DEC codenames of the time referenced Greek deities and heroes, or were reminiscent thereof; a mid-range VAX of the same era was Argonaut.)
+During development, the air cooling system was dramatically improved, making the water cooling unnecessary even in the high-end systems, and the water cooling system was not developed.